 This book walks the narrow line between being a reference book (primarily used for lookup), and being linearly readable.
 This involves some tradeoffs, because it’s difficult to linearise material while still keeping related materials together, and some concepts are much easier to explain if you’re already familiar with specific technical vocabulary.
 I’ve tried to use footnotes and cross-references to make sure you can still make sense even if you just dip your toes in a chapter.

 This book delivers the knowledge that I think an advanced R programmer should possess: a deep understanding of the fundamentals coupled with a broad vocabulary that means that you can tactically learn more about a topic when needed.

 After reading this book, you will:

-Understand what functional programming means, and why it is a useful tool for data analysis.
+Understand what functional programming means, and why it is a useful tool for data science.
 You’ll be able to quickly learn how to use existing tools, and have the knowledge to create your own functional tools when needed.

 Have a good intuition for which operations in R are slow or use a lot of memory.
 You’ll know how to use profiling to pinpoint performance bottlenecks, and you’ll know enough C++ to convert slow R functions to fast C++ equivalents.

 This book is about R the programming language, not R the data analysis tool.
 If you are looking to improve your data science skills, I instead recommend that you learn about the tidyverse, a collection of consistent packages developed by me and my colleagues.
 In this book you’ll learn the techniques used to develop the tidyverse packages; if you want to instead learn how to use them, I recommend R for Data Science.

 If you want to share your R code with others, you will need to make an R package.
 This allows you to bundle code along with documentation and unit tests, and easily distribute it via CRAN.
 In my opinion, the easiest way to develop packages is with devtools, roxygen2, testthat, and usethis.
 You can learn about using these packages to make your own package in R packages.